PathogenicKatt/About-Me/README.md

 # 👋 Hi there, I'm Katleho!

 Welcome to my GitHub profile!
-I'm a passionate developer, tech enthusiast, and lifelong learner.
-Here's a little bit about me:
+I'm just a passionate developer, tech enthusiast, and i enjoy learning new concepts.

 ## 🧑‍💻 About Me
-- 🌱 I’m currently learning and exploring new technologies in software development and open-source contributions.
+-  I’m currently learning and exploring new technologies in software development and open-source contributions.
-- 💡 I enjoy solving complex problems, building innovative projects, and collaborating on open-source initiatives.
+-  I enjoy solving complex problems, building innovative projects, and collaborating on open-source initiatives.
-- 🖤 I have a deep interest in programming, cybersecurity, and creative coding.
+-  I have a deep interest in programming, cybersecurity, and creative coding.